 Imagine feeling comfortable in your own skin, rather than self-conscious.
 Can exercising in the absence of clothing, whether constrictive Lycra or baggy cotton, help individuals practice and embody the fine art of self-acceptance?

-If you read this and think, “How can I possibly suggest this to my clients?”, please keep read on.
+If you read this and think, “How can I possibly suggest this to my clients?”, please keep reading.
 The topic first intrigued me and after delving into the material, it truly morphed into something bigger and deeper than I would have imagined.
 It’s natural to be skeptical or resistant to bucking societal norms.
-But hear me out (or keep reading…).

 Nude Yoga Girl, a fitness blogger, shares her thoughts on the topic of practicing yoga in the buff: